ire4ever1190/app4flask/README.md

 export school={{ school name }}
 ```

-Then to run the server
+Then to run the server first cd into 'app4flask' then run
 ```
 python app.py
 ```